 (415) 457-9760 Mill Valley Refuse Service 112 Front Street San Rafael, CA 94901

-Food scraps and food-soiled paper make up about 23% of Marin's residential waste stream.
+Food scraps and food-soiled paper make up about 23% of Marin's residential waste stream, and as much as 40% of all food harvested is wasted in one way or another as described in this excellent short video.
 When you compost in your green can, your organic waste will be diverted from the landfill to create a rich and nutritious soil amendment that can be put back in the earth, closing the "recycling loop."

 Single-family residents have been composting their food waste for years now.
 Apartment and condo complex residents can participate too.
 Some that already are include the Cove Apartments in Tiburon, the Villa Tiburon apartments in Strawberry, Eucalyptus Knolls in Mill Valley, and Sandpiper Circle in Corte Madera, among others.